 - Cenote Carwash

 - Cenote Azul

 - Town of Tulum – Hop on a taxi, or your rental car, and drive to the small town of Tulum.
 Depending on where you book your hotel along the hotel zone, the drive isn’t bad at all.
 The town of Tulum has so many shops and restaurants to choose from.
 This is good place to purchase tequila (or mezcal) bottles.
 If you are looking for nice souvenirs, or Mexican decor for the home, highly recommend to shop here.

-- Mayan Ruins – This ancient Mayan city is a must-see.
-There is so much history here, I would be lying if I said I knew it all.
+- Mayan Ruins – This ancient Mayan city is a must-see; there is so much history here.

 - Spa Services – Many resorts offer spa services, which include a variation of facial and massage types.